Small Talk (American game show)

-Small Talk is an American game show hosted by comedian Wil Shriner and produced by Reg Grundy Productions that aired on The Family Channel from September 30, 1996 to January 3, 1997.
+Small Talk is an American game show hosted by comedian Wil Shriner and produced by Reg Grundy Productions that aired on The Family Channel from September 30, 1996, to January 3, 1997.
 Reruns continued until January 17.
 The series aired as part of an original game show block, alongside The New Shop 'Til You Drop, Shopping Spree, Wait 'til You Have Kids, and The New Family Challenge.
+Small Talk along with Kids and Family Challenge would all be cancelled by the end of 1997.
+This left The New Shop til You Drop and Shopping Spree as the only two game shows left on the block and the only ones (except Family Challenge) to last more than a single season.

 Main Game

 Three contestants faced a game board of seven children, each on a different monitor.
-Before the taping, the children were asked a series of questions and their answers were video taped.
+Before the taping, the children were asked a series of questions and their answers were videotaped.
 The contestants attempted to predict how the children responded.

 Rounds 1 & 2

 In the first two rounds, a question with two choices was presented, usually about the children (e.g., "Would you rather watch T.V. or go to the movies?" or "Do men or women make better drivers?").
 The contestants secretly predicted how the majority of the children answered that question.
 The first contestant then selected one of the children, at which point Shriner read a just-for-fun question related to the main question, which may or may not provide a clue to the child's answer of the main question.
 The contestant then guessed the child's response to the main question.
 The child's answer was then played, and if the contestant predicted correctly, he/she scored points.
 This same process was repeated with the other two contestants.
 Each player attempted to predict the response of two children.

 After the sixth child was played, Shriner announced the majority answer, after which the contestants' earlier prediction was revealed.
 Contestants earned additional points for correctly predicting the majority answer.